C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Pro Git is free, online, better than most paid books
-  - First 3 chapters cover everything from the beginner course; chapter 7 covers most of this morning
+- Pro Git is free and thorough - chapters 1-3 cover the beginner course, chapter 7 covers most of this morning
-- dangitgit.com deserves a real mention: organised by the situation you're in, not by command
+- dangitgit.com is organised by situation rather than command - useful when something has gone wrong
-  - Exactly how you search when something's gone wrong at five in the afternoon
-- Take the warning box seriously, don't soften it
-  - LLMs are genuinely good at Git (excellent training docs) but confidently invent flags
-  - Habit to instil: check `git help` before running anything unfamiliar
-  - Especially careful with `--force`, `reset --hard`, `clean -fd` - the commands that actually destroy work
+- Take the warning box seriously: LLMs are strong on Git but confidently invent flags - check `git help` before running anything unfamiliar, especially `--force`, `reset --hard`, `clean -fd`
-- Reassuring counterpoint: almost anything committed can be recovered, often via `git reflog`
-  - What is not committed cannot
+- Reassurance: almost anything committed can be recovered, often via `git reflog` - what was never committed cannot -->
--->

 ---